moritzploss/tribology/README.md

 You can refer to the tribology package in **scientific publications** by using its DOI.
-The following DOI will resolve all releases of the package and automatically points to the latest release.
+The following DOI will resolve all releases of the package and automatically point to the latest release.
 A more detailed overview of the DOI release history can be found through
 <a href="https://zenodo.org/record/1117728" target="_blank">
 Zenodo</a>: